BYRON BAY GETAWAY GUIDE

 There is no shortage of awesome old pubs with live bands, and the northern is the original.

-Perfect for that cocktail and a meal overlooking the bustling streets of Byron Bay, great people watching.
+Perfect for that cocktail (The food is OK at best, cocktails are better), maybe some oysters overlooking the bustling streets of Byron Bay, great people watching.

 Woody’s Surf Shack